'Martin McGill was a gentle soul who will now be reunited with his father' - Fr John Joe Duffy

 A lone piper leads the funeral cortege of Martin McGill PHOTO: NORTHWEST NEWSPIX

 The 49-year-old was among those who tragically lost their lives in Friday’s explosion in Creeslough.
-At his Funeral Mass, Martin was recalled as a beautiful soul who cared deeply for his mother Mary.
-Rain fell heavily onto cars and onto members of the congregation from 2 o’clock onwards, echoing the heartfelt sadness and loss experienced by this close-knit community.
+At his Funeral Mass this afternoon, Martin was recalled as a beautiful soul who cared deeply for his mother Mary.
+Rain fell heavily onto cars and on to members of the congregation from 2 o’clock onwards echoing the heartfelt sadness and loss experienced by this close-knit community.

-As the Funeral Mass began, Fr John Joe Duffy asked that symbols representing Martin’s life be brought to the altar among which was a Celtic jersey.
+As the Funeral Mass began, Father John Joe Duffy asked that symbols representing Martin’s life be brought to the altar among which was a Celtic Jersey.

 A bottle of Lucozade was also brought to the altar.
-Fr Duffy said that Martin always had a bottle of Lucozade in his hand.
+Father Duffy said that Martin always had a bottle of Lucozade in his hand.

-“He was always someone looking after the local community, doing little errands and he often went to the shop to get that little loaf of bread from Danny Martin and brought it to those he cared for,” Fr Duffy said.
+“He was always someone looking after the local community, doing little errands and he often went to the shop to get that little loaf of bread from Danny Martin and brought it to those he cared for,” he said.

 The curate said that people had joined together from north and south.
-He said the community was heartened by the support of others from across the world following the tragedy.
+He said the community was heartened by the support of people from across the world following the tragedy.
+Natives of the Creeslough parish and diaspora from across the world watched the funeral Mass from their respective homes this afternoon.

+“His strength was in the fact that he was a caring person - a person of kindness and compassion,” the congregation heard.

-Fr Duffy said that people had been uplifted by the kindness since tragedy struck and that Martin had epitomised kindness during his lifetime.
+Father Duffy said that people had been uplifted by the kindness of people since tragedy struck.
+He said that Martin had epitomised kindness during his lifetime.

 “I have said and I always thought it and I am not just saying it today but Martin had a most beautiful soul - a gentle soul - the kind person that he was - a person where you could see the goodness flowing out from him,” he said.